kayabaNerve/serai/coins/grin/README.md

    generation protocol *and* the InInstruction for the transaction.
 They then transfer the output to their own key.
 If they do not do so in a timely manner, the user can simply spend the output back to themselves.

+Note the validator set would be able to steal coins without identifiability.

 ## Scanning of on-chain TXs